siberianfox/g2wiki/Marlin-Compatibility.md

 * Setup of motors, heaters, etc.
 * Tuning PID, limit switch polarity, etc.

+Also, this marlin support is a temporary option to ease transition, and will be deprecated once it becomes too difficult to support.
+This depreciation, once it has been scheduled, will be announced in the g2core changelog and on social media.

 ## Communications protocol

 There are a few concepts that convert more-or-less from g2core and Marlin: